RenertMath/MerrickMath.github.io-Div34Math/index.md

 ### Important Dates
 * **Factoring, and Radicals Test:** September 28
 * **Sequences and Series Test:** October 19
-* **Transformations Unit Test:** To tbe written the week of November 14-18 in testing center
+* **Transformations Test:** To tbe written the week of November 14-18 in testing center

 <!---
 * Transformations Test: